muftring/iu-netsci/course-notes.md

 > the birth of graph theory, which is linked to the history of a town called Königsberg and its 7 bridges

+## The Bridges of Königsberg
+<u>Problem:</u>
+Back in 1735, a City, a River, an Island, and seven bridges.
+Can one walk across all seven bridges and never cross the same bridge twice?

+Leonard Euler mathematically proved that such a path does not exist.

+<u>Observations:</u>
+- nodes with an odd number of links must be either the starting point or the end point
+- a path cannot exist in a graph with that has more than two nodes with odd number of links

+> some problems become simpler and more tractable if they are represented as a graph

+> networks have properties encoded in their structure that limit or enhance their behavior

 -----

 # Slightly Off-Topic Notes